A suspected hit and run driver from Arlington was arrested at DFW airport last night as he attempted to board a plane to Jordan.

 Pinkston suffered traumatic head injuries, vertebrae injuries, broken ribs, and a punctured leg as a result of the auto-pedestrian collision.

 Mohammed fled the crash scene but was foiled when subsequently attempting to flee the country.
-An anonymous tip led law enforcement officials to the vehicle involved in the incident, followed Mohammed’s arrest by Dallas-Fort Worth Airport Police and U.S. Customs agents.
+An anonymous tip led law enforcement officials to the vehicle involved in the incident, followed Mohammed’s arrest by Fort Worth Airport Police and U.S. Customs agents.

 He is currently incarcerated at Arlington Jail and faces a charge of failure to stop and render aid in an accident involving serious bodily injuries.